phpmyadmin/phpmyadmin/docs/config.rst

     :type: string or false
     :default: ``''``

-    .. versionadded:: 3.5.0

-    Since release 3.5.0 you can show recently used tables in the navigation panel.
-It helps you to jump across table directly, without the need to select the database, and then select the table.
+    You can show recently used tables in the navigation panel.
+It helps you to jump to another table directly, without the need to select the database and then select the table.
 Using :config:option:`$cfg['NumRecentTables']` you can configure the maximum number of recent tables shown.
 When you select a table from the list, it will jump to the page specified in :config:option:`$cfg['NavigationTreeDefaultTabTable']`.